MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

 Grant is a really talented runner, he enters a race to win a million dollars sponsored by a large corporation.
 He faces difficulties when it is discovered that his parents didn't officially get him a birth certificate and with the help of his brother he creates a new country so that he may compete.
 His best friend is in the race too, can he beat him?
 Does he want to?
 You'll have to read it to find out!

 This book is about friendships, families, (unconventional they may be) and sports.
 It touches on issues like big businesses and working conditions.
-(590L)
+(Lexile 590L) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Million-Dollar-Race-Matthew-Ross-Smith/9781534420281?ref=grid-view&qid=1674391451966&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1061778845" rel="nofollow">Buy on Orell Füssli</a>